 In the camp cabin environment, children and counsellors live in close quarters.
 Despite the best precautions taken to reduce the spread of infectious diseases, dorm-like living conditions are known to increase the risk of transmission.
 Appropriate vaccination of all individuals within our community will help us protect your child.

 National Ramah Medical Committee, January 2017

-The National Ramah Commission Medical Committee and Camp Ramah in Wisconsin/Ramah Day Camp Medical Committee have a long established history of robust vaccination requirements.
-These vaccination requirements have been developed and are regularly reviewed based on the latest recommendations from the Centers for Disease Control (CDC) and American Academy of Pediatrics (AAP).
+The National Ramah Commission Medical Committee and Camp Ramah in Wisconsin/Ramah Day Camp Medical Committee have a long-established history of robust vaccination requirements.
+These vaccination requirements have been developed and are regularly reviewed based on the latest recommendations from the Centers for Disease Control (CDC) and the American Academy of Pediatrics (AAP).

 In case of accident or illness, Camp Ramah’s health team will provide treatment at no charge to the family.
 When it is deemed necessary for the camper to receive further evaluation and/or treatment, the camper will be taken to a specialist, clinic or hospital.
 Your insurance company will be billed directly for these visits and you are responsible for the co-payment and/or balance due after the insurance company has remitted payment.
 You will also be billed for any medications that the camp purchases for your child which are filled by the local pharmacy.